Entry deadline: 7 p.m. Eastern Time,

 What Can You Enter?

 Entries by full-time students prepared for and accepted for publication can go on to the international-level competition.
-(Only the chapter’s competition will accept student entries not prepared for and accepted for publication.)
+(Student entries not prepared for and accepted for publication may still benefit from review by professional technical communicators by entering our local-level competition.
+Only the chapter’s competition will accept those student entries.)

 International_Level Competition Notes

 All Distinguished Technical Communication (DTC) and Excellence award winners in the STC local-level competitions are eligible to enter the STC international-level competition, named the “STC International Summit Awards” (ISA).
 If you think your entry to our competition is capable of going to the international level, be sure to reserve an extra four (4) copies of your entry to send to the international competition.